 Life as a digital nomad can be challenging, though there is no bigger challenge than getting started.
-That’s why we’ve written A Complete Guide to Becoming an Overland Digital Nomad.
+That’s why we’re sharing our favorite gear for the overland digital nomad.

 Much of the gear on this list has been personally road-tested by us (unless otherwise noted).
 The alternate options we share are those we’ve researched or learned about from other digital nomads.
 And while this article does include some affiliate links, we do not post sponsored content on this site.
 That means any reviews or recommendations we share are 100% unbiased.